syncfusion-content/wpf-docs/wpf/DateTimeEdit/Events.md

 You can handle the event as follows:

 {% highlight c# %}

-private void DateTimeEdit_MaxDateTimeChanged(DependencyObject d, DependencyPropertyChangedEventArgs e)        {        }
+private void DateTimeEdit_MaxDateTimeChanged(DependencyObject d, DependencyPropertyChangedEventArgs e)
+{
+}

 {% endhighlight  %}

 ## PatternChanged

 This event occurs when the Pattern property of the DateTimeEdit control is changed.

-{% highlight html %}
+{% highlight xaml %}

 <syncfusion:DateTimeEdit Width="150" PatternChanged="DateTimeEdit_PatternChanged"/>